Top 3 Real Estate Investing Strategies for Beginners To Know

 Due to the hands-on nature of this strategy, the market where you operate must be near where you live.

-It also should be a market that offers a steady supply of distressed property, so you can get sufficient inventory.
+It should also be a market that offers a steady supply of distressed property so you can get sufficient inventory.

 What You Need to Succeed